 - Has the prospect not been convinced of the value of a donation?

-To organize a killer solicitation process, reference these key steps and our handy visual aid:
+To organize a winning solicitation process, follow these steps:

-- Thank donors for past support and encourage a future donation.
+- Thank donors for past support and encourage future donations.

 - Visit prospects at home to check up on their health, but do not necessarily solicit them for money at this time.